Australia players raise Sri Lanka tour concerns

 Sri Lanka is gripped by an economic crisis, leading to a shortage of essentials like fuel and medicine.

-"The players are aware of the situation in Sri Lanka," said Cricket Australia (CA) chief executive Todd Greenberg.
+"The players are aware of the situation in Sri Lanka," said Australian Cricketers' Association chief executive Todd Greenberg.

-"Our players want to play and will take direction, guidance and advice from CA about tour arrangements and planning."
+"Our players want to play and will take direction, guidance and advice from Cricket Australia about tour arrangements and planning."

 The tour is scheduled to include two Tests, five one-day internationals and three Twenty20s.